Acrylic kitchen doors – the ultimate gloss kitchen?

 How do acrylic gloss doors compare to painted and lacquered gloss doors?

-In terms of finish and quality, there is very little difference between them.
+In terms of quality and finish, there’s little or no difference between acrylic doors and painted and lacquered doors.
 Like an acrylic door, a painted and lacquered gloss door will have a perfectly smooth, highly reflective, mirror like finish.

-Also, just like an acrylic gloss door, a painted & lacquered gloss door will never peel.
+Also, just like an acrylic gloss door, a painted and lacquered gloss door will never peel.

 Advantages and disadvantages of painted and lacquered doors

-Another benefit painted and lacquered gloss doors have over acrylic gloss door is they can be repaired if you scratch them.
-If an acrylic gloss door gets scratched you can’t repair it.
-However, scratches on painted and lacquered gloss doors can be professionally repaired using colour matched lacquer & T-Cut.
+Another benefit painted and lacquered gloss doors offer over acrylic gloss door is they can be repaired if you scratch them.
+If someone scratches an acrylic gloss door, you can’t repair it.
+However, professionals can repair scratches on painted and lacquered gloss doors using colour matched lacquer & T-Cut.

 Below: high quality painted and lacquered gloss kitchens